 Hiroshi Higuchi is the managing partner of Allegro IP Law Firm.
-With more than 18 years of experience in the field of intellectual property law, Hiroshi handles patent matters in Japan for the most advanced companies and universities across the world.
+With more than 20 years of experience in the field of intellectual property law, Hiroshi handles patent and trademark matters in Japan for the most advanced companies and universities across the world.
 Before founding Allegro IP, Hiroshi was an attorney with Yanagida & Associates and served as the leader of the foreign clients team.
 Prior to joining the Yanagida firm, he was an in-house attorney with a Fortune Global 500 company and a US Patent Agent with a large boutique IP firm in DC area.
 He is qualified as a litigating attorney and received a bachelor’s degree from the University of Tokyo.

 - Speaker | Recent changes in Japanese IP laws | MIPLA (Michigan Intellectual Property Law Association) luncheon seminar | Michigan, U.S.A. | November 2019

 - Panelist | Practicing IP in Japan | University of Michigan Law School IPSA| Michigan, U.S.A. | November 2019